nextcodebr/typescript-multi-project/README.md

 a.
 Depend on another project of the super-project.
 E.g. libs/nxcd-express -> <libs/nxcd-log & libs/nxcd-util>.
 b.
 Can not depend on a project declared on a super-project *on the left*.
 E.g., nxcd-types/internal cannot depend on libs/nxcd-logs
+c.
+Cycles must be avoided.
+If A depends on B, B must not depend on A. Should the need arises, project C will have to be created to mediate shared dependencies

 ### Full Tree